3dvkr/old-blog/src/posts/js-part3.md

   }
 }
 ```
-The first condition (`botPlay == playChoice`) compares two strings--the two moves--and this is enough to decide that the game results in a tie.
+The first condition (`botChoice == playChoice`) compares two strings--the two moves--and this is enough to decide that the game results in a tie.
 The else-statement doesn't have a condition, because it's the code that runs if none of the previous conditions are true.
 Now we turn to the win-conditions in the `else if`-statement.
 There are three moves that our player can choose from, and each option has only one corresponding move that it can beat.
 This leaves us with 3 * 1 conditions, and we stitch them together with the two logical operators.

 To help with readability, this `else if` condition goes on for three lines, with extra brackets, even though the AND operator operates before the OR operator.